Tomáš Hübschman

-Tomáš Hübschman ([ˈtomaːʃ ˈɦɪpʃman]; born 4 September 1981) is a Czech professional footballer who plays for FK Jablonec.
-He can play as a centre-back or defensive midfielder and is known for his strength, speed and tight marking.
+Tomáš Hübschman ([ˈtomaːʃ ˈɦɪpʃman]; born 4 September 1981) is a Czech former professional footballer.

 Club career

-Sparta Prague

-Before joining Shakhtar Donetsk in the summer of 2004, Hübschman played for Sparta Prague, having started playing for the club's youth at age five and signing his first professional contract in 1998.
-Hübschman first came to prominence after joining Jablonec on a loan for the 2001–02 season.
-After gaining positive reviews, he returned to Sparta, where he was a regular in their 2002–03 UEFA Champions League run, playing 11 matches.
-In the 2003–04 season, he helped the club to the knockout stage of the 2003–04 Champions League and ended the season helping Sparta win the Czech Cup after beating fierce rivals Baník Ostrava 2–1.

-Shakhtar Donetsk

-After several successful seasons in his homeland, Hübschman joined Shakhtar Donetsk for a reported fee of €3 million transfer fee.
-Hübschman made an immediate impact, becoming a regular in the team and has won two league titles in his first two seasons and became a champion of the UEFA Cup in 2009.

-During an April 2012 Ukrainian derby, Hübschman put in a superb, man of the match performance in midfield to help his side defeat title rivals Dynamo Kyiv 2–0, a result which drew Shakhtar level on points in the league.
+During an April 2012 Ukrainian derby, Hübschman put in a man of the match performance in midfield to help his side defeat Dynamo Kyiv 2–0, a result which drew Shakhtar level on points in the league.
 The previous month, Hübschmann scored his first Ukrainian Premier League goal in two seasons to help the Miners defeat Illichivets Mariupol 2–1.

-Baumit Jablonec

-In July 2014, Hübschman returned to Baumit Jablonec 13 years after his loan spell with the club, signing a three-year contract.
+In July 2014, Hübschman returned to FK Jablonec 13 years after his lone spell with the club, signing a three-year contract.
+On 5 April 2023, Hübschman's goal determined the 1–1 draw against 1.
+FC Slovácko, raising the record for the oldest scorer to 41 years, 7 months, 1 day of age.
+On 30 April 2023 Hübschman's record was overcome by Josef Jindřišek.

+On 18 June 2024, Hübschman announced his retirement from professional football.

 International career

 Hübschman has represented the Czech Republic at various youth levels and captained his country's under-20 team at the 2001 FIFA U-20 World Cup.
 He was also part of the Czech side which won the UEFA U-21 Championships in 2002.

-He then played for the senior team at UEFA Euro 2004, albeit only a minor role, as well as several matches in 2006 FIFA World Cup qualification, although not part of main squad when the Czechs did qualify for the final tournament.
+On 18 November 2001, Hübschman debuted for the Czech senior squad in 0–1 2002 FIFA World Cup qualification loss against Belgium.
+Hübschman played for the senior team at UEFA Euro 2004 and in 2006 FIFA World Cup qualification, but was not part of main squad when the Czech Republic qualified for the latter final tournament.